hapify/hapify/docs/templating/model-object.md

 An user variable cannot use system reserved words.
 To see the complete list of reserved words, please refer to the end of this file.

 To refer to the root variable, we use `Model` or `Models` (short: `M`).
-It refers to the model in a single model template and to the models list in a multiple models template.
+It refers to the model in a single-model template and to the models list in a multiple-model template.

-By default, in a case of a single model template:
+By default, in a case of a single-model template:

 -   `Fields` (short: `F`) fields list: `model.fields.list`
 -   `Dependencies` (short: `D`) model's dependencies list: `model.dependencies`